-The film should be no longer than 10 minutes long and no shorter than 5 minutes.
-The ideal length for most films will be 10 minutes.
+The film should be no longer than about 10 minutes long and no shorter than 2 minutes.
 Music videos must be no shorter than 3 minutes and the animation may be between 1 and 3 minutes.

 Anything you like, it’s your story or issue, so film it.
 Remember you are showing it to others, so you need to make them interested and engaged in your film, so they want to watch it until the end.

 Keep in mind that we do not want to offend anyone, that is not what this film festival is about and if you do, we won’t show it, so be careful.
 That is not to say that you cannot make a film about a controversial subject, you can, but use argument not offense.

 The audience will comprise of: your fellow finalists for all the categories and their family and friends, members of the public who just want to watch some good films and be entertained and challenged, the judges and other professional film makers.

 No, it is entirely independent of the school systems in the region.
 It will be a part of the Film Festival circuit and is offered by a non-profit organization called Bravo Blythewood an arts organization.
 Our interest is in the art of film, not a curriculum.

 No, not at all.
 It doesn't matter what you are studying or where, it’s open to all high school age young adults whether in the public, private or home school system.
 If you are in a media arts class, I am sure this would be of interest to your classmates and teacher though, so please share it.